redhat-developer/vscode-openshift-tools/README.md

 * OKD CLI client tool - `oc` ([Download](https://github.com/openshift/origin/releases))
 * OpenShift Do tool - `odo` ([Download](https://github.com/redhat-developer/odo/releases))

-If `oc` and `odo` tools are located in a directory from `PATH` environment variable they will be used automatically.
+> If `oc` and `odo` tools are located in a directory from `PATH` environment variable they will be used automatically.
 The extension will detect these dependencies and prompt the user to download and install if not present.

 ----------------------------------------------------------------------------------------------------------------------------------------

 **NOTE:** This extension is in Preview mode.
 So the extension support for OpenShift is strictly experimental - assumptions may break, and commands and behavior may change!

 Contributing
 ============
 This is an open source project open to anyone.
 This project welcomes contributions and suggestions!!

+For information on getting started, refer to the [CONTRIBUTING instructions](CONTRIBUTING.md).

 Download the most recent `openshift-connector-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
 Stable releases are archived under http://download.jboss.org/jbosstools/adapters/snapshots/vscode-openshift-tools/